 Drayton Park currently has 13 governors.
-Seven are co-opted community governors, one is appointed by the local authority, three are elected by parents as governors, one is elected by staff and finally, the governing body also includes the headteacher.
+Seven are co-opted community governors, one is appointed by the local authority, three are elected by parents as governors, one is elected by staff and finally, the governing body also includes the executive headteacher.

 The role of the Governors is to

 - Set the vision, ethos and strategic direction of the school